 First, plan ahead.
 Wear something that makes you feel comfortable and good about yourself.
 Then, stay positive and open.
 Don’t feel like you have to impress anyone other than yourself.

+Take the opportunity to meet a new crew, have some fun and work on your socialising skills.
 A lot of people find it hard to enjoy spending time alone.
 If you can crack that, you’ll find there’s so much more out there waiting to be enjoyed.